rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domains/delete-password-policy-on-domain-v2.0.rst

     :header: Response Code, Name, Description
     :widths: 2, 2, 2

-    200, OK, "The request has been fulfilled.
-The domain's password policy was returned."
+    204, No Content, "The request has been fulfilled.
+The domain's password policy was deleted."
     400, Bad Request, "The request is missing one or more elements, or the values of some elements are invalid."
     401, Unauthorized, "You are not authorized to complete this operation.